 A UX designer is primarily concerned with how the product feels.
 A given design problem has no single right answer.

 A UX designer explores many different approaches to solving a specific user problem.
 The broad responsibility of a UX designer is to ensure that the product logically flows from one step to the next.
-One way that a UX designer might do this is by conducting in-person user tests to observe one’s behavior.
+One way that a UX designer might do this is by conducting in-person user tests to observe one’s behaviour.
 By identifying verbal and non-verbal stumbling blocks, they refine and iterate to create the “best” user experience.
 An example project is creating a delightful onboarding flow for a new user.